Male Breast Reduction

 - Overweight or obese men who have not attempted weight loss are discouraged from the procedure, as well as individuals who consume excessive alcohol, marijuana, or steroids.

-At your initial consultation, board-certified plastic surgeon James Matas, MD will discuss your goals and motivations for surgery, along with assessing your physical and emotional health and reviewing information you provide about previous surgeries, past and current medical conditions, as well as nutritional supplements, herbal remedies, and pharmaceutical medications you take or have taken in the past.
+At your initial consultation, board-certified plastic surgeon James Matas, MD will discuss your goals and motivations for surgery, along with assessing your physical and emotional health.
+He will also review information you provide about previous surgeries, past and current medical conditions.
+You will need to provide a list of nutritional supplements, herbal remedies, and pharmaceutical medications you take or have taken in the past.

 How Is Gynecomastia Correction Performed?